What can I put in my bin?

 The rubbish from your black bin is taken to Kent Enviropower in Allington.
 Here the waste is burnt to create electricity.

-The food recycling that we collect from resident’s homes is taken to a composting facility in East Malling, where it’s treated at high temperatures to kill any harmful bacteria.
-It is then used locally on farms as a soil improver.
+The food recycling collected from resident’s homes is taken to a composting facility in East Malling.
+It’s treated at high temperatures to kill any harmful bacteria and then used locally on farms as a soil improver.

-Green waste collected from your garden bin is taken to East Malling for composting.
+Green waste collected from your garden bin is taken to East Malling for composting, which is used on local farms.

 Textiles are recycled by Lawrence M Barry.
 They can be recycled by placing them in a standard sized carrier bag and presenting them next to your green recycling bin.
 Please do not put textiles in your recycling bin.